csu-signal/xlingual-robustness/README.md

 ## NER

-Run <mark>train_test_before_bias.ipynb</mark> to find the model performance on original datasets.
+Run `train_test_before_bias.ipynb` to find the model performance on original datasets.
 On this file, the overlap between datasets are computed.

-Run <mark>Genarate_perturbation_dataset.ipynb</mark> to generate the prturbation dataset.
+Run `Genarate_perturbation_dataset.ipynb` to generate the prturbation dataset.

-Run <mark>train_test_after_bias.ipynb</mark> to find the model performance on perturbation datasets.
+Run `train_test_after_bias.ipynb` to find the model performance on perturbation datasets.

 ## WikiTitle
-Run <mark>Genarate_WikiTitle_dataset.ipynb</mark> to generate WikiTitle dataset.
+Run `Genarate_WikiTitle_dataset.ipynb` to generate WikiTitle dataset.
 Also, you can directly find the dataset from [Datasets/WikiTitle](https://drive.google.com/drive/folders/1sTHfJiYsk9Wq7g3uaDmTgHVy703BdSL7?usp=drive_link).

-Run <mark>train_test_before_bias.ipynb</mark> to find the model performance on original datasets.
+Run `train_test_before_bias.ipynb` to find the model performance on original datasets.

-Run <mark>Genarate_perturbation_dataset.ipynb</mark> to generate the prturbation dataset.
+Run `Genarate_perturbation_dataset.ipynb` to generate the prturbation dataset.

-Run <mark>train_test_after_bias.ipynb</mark> to find the model performance on perturbation datasets.
+Run `train_test_after_bias.ipynb` to find the model performance on perturbation datasets.

-Run <mark>WikiTitle.ipynb</mark> to find the overlap between languages datasets by different considerations like overlap of titles, all section texts, or 128-tokens texts.
+Run `WikiTitle.ipynb` to find the overlap between languages datasets by different considerations like overlap of titles, entire section texts, or 128-tokens texts.
 We used 128-tokens texts for the results.

 ## Plot
-Run <mark>plots.ipynb</mark> to draw plots for both NER and WikiTitle.
+Run `plots.ipynb` to draw plots for both NER and WikiTitle.